mika-sc/OPN3LPT/README.md

 ### Notice: This is the DB25 version that for IBM PC/AT.

-### For PC-98, I marked the wiring diagram on the back of the board.
+### For PC-98, I made connection signs for HPCN36/14 on the back of the board.

 ## Update log

+v2.21: Add HPCN36/14 connection sign.

 v2.2: Add RESET button, fixed some bugs.